'I Just Have to Sit Here and Twiddle My Thumbs.' Scientists Face Delays and Uncertainty As Government Shutdown Continues

 “Federal research grants in the sciences are primarily used to support students and postdoctoral researchers,” Heemstra explains.
 “That money, that federal funding, is going to support the training of our STEM workforce.
 If there’s a disruption in the flow of that money, that’s disrupting the ability of our trainees to do their work.”

 One postdoctoral fellow at a small government agency, who asked to remain anonymous to avoid future professional consequences, says young scientists are facing challenges even beyond research.
-As a federal employee, she’s barred from using her professional email during the shutdown — a seemingly small issue that she says could have outsize consequences.
+As a federal employee, they’re barred from using their professional email during the shutdown — a seemingly small issue that they say could have outsize consequences.

-“I have a few deadlines for abstract submissions and for travel applications coming up that I’m afraid I’m going to miss, because I can’t do anything in an official capacity,” she says.
+“I have a few deadlines for abstract submissions and for travel applications coming up that I’m afraid I’m going to miss, because I can’t do anything in an official capacity,” they say.
 “I have to do as much as I can from my personal networks, but effectively this cuts me off from the job that’s supposed to give me access to a research career.”

-And if the shutdown continues, she says she may have to miss conferences where she’s been invited to speak, an invaluable networking opportunity for a budding scientist.
+And if the shutdown continues, they say they may have to miss conferences where they’ve been invited to speak, an invaluable networking opportunity for a budding scientist.

-“Conferences are where I get to present the research that I’ve been doing for the government and I get to show off my technical work and talk to interested potential stakeholders about working with us,” she says.
+“Conferences are where I get to present the research that I’ve been doing for the government and I get to show off my technical work and talk to interested potential stakeholders about working with us,” they say.
 “If I can’t go to conferences and do that, then my entire function is kind of in question.
 I just have to sit here and twiddle my thumbs and do arts and crafts instead.”

-These missed opportunities add up, she says.
-And since she’s in a postdoctoral position that’s capped at two years, she only has so much time to make up the difference.
+These missed opportunities add up, they say.
+And since they’re in a postdoctoral position that’s capped at two years, they only have so much time to make up the difference.

-“Every lost line on a resume or a CV, every talk that we can’t give, every conference that we can’t go to, can make a really huge difference,” she says.
+“Every lost line on a resume or a CV, every talk that we can’t give, every conference that we can’t go to, can make a really huge difference,” they say.
 “I need to get a next job.”

 The stakes are high for young scientists currently in the field.
 But they may be even higher for those currently deciding whether to enter it at all, Jefferson says.